rstacruz/cheatsheets/react.md

 tags: [Featured]
 updated: 2017-10-10
 weight: -10
+description: |
+  One-page reference to React's components, lifecycle hooks.
+Complete with practical examples and more.
 intro: |
-  One-page reference to [React](https://reactjs.org/)'s components, lifecycle hooks, with examples and more.
-React is a JavaScript library for building user interfaces.
+  [React](https://reactjs.org/) is a JavaScript library for building user interfaces.
 This guide targets React v15 to v16.
 ---

 {%raw%}